What Is The Best Way To Sell Your Business?

 Presenting Business Properly and Confidentially

-A business broker should collect all of the necessary documentation and financials of the business in order to create a package to present to potential buyers.
-He or she will also create an effective advertising campaign and presentation strategy so that the business is marketed properly to the correct target audience.
+A business broker should collect all of the necessary documentation and financials of the business in order to prepare a confidential listing package.
+This listing package is only presented to qualified buyers, and should be presented in a way that prompts the buyer to make an offer on the business.
+The business broker also creates an effective advertising campaign and presentation strategy so that the business is marketed to the correct target audience.
 This must all be done confidentially in such a way that the business name, address, specific location, and pictures are not publicly revealed.
-Further, a business broker handles all questions and communications with potential buyers.
+Further, a business broker handles all questions and solely communicates with potential buyers.
 This saves the seller valuable time and allows a professional to give the proper guidance to potential buyers.

 Always Qualify Potential Buyers

 Many buyers are not qualified to purchase a business that they see advertised.
 Nonetheless, they still inquire about the business and seek more information.
-A FSBO seller is often surprised at the barrage of people who inquire about their business but have no real intention or financial ability to buy the business.
-An experienced business broker must qualify every potential buyer by ensuring that the candidate completes and signs an NDA and by showing that they have the financial means to buy the business.
+A FSBO seller is often surprised at the barrage of people who inquire about their business but have no real intention to buy the business or simply lack the financial means to do so.
+An experienced business broker must qualify every potential buyer by ensuring that the candidate completes and signs an NDA and shows the financial means to buy the business.
 This will eliminate the ‘tire-kickers’ or buyers who have no real intent or ability to buy the business.

 Selling a business can be a complicated and time-consuming process, one that most business owners do not have the time to handle proactively.
-While a business owner may excel at running their business or providing a service, most are better off in letting a trained professional business broker handle the sale of their business.
+While a business owner may excel at running their business, most are better off in letting a trained and local professional business broker handle the sale of their business.
 Enlisting the help of a business broker will take much of the burden off of the seller and allow for a successful and confidential sale.

 If you are ready to sell your South Florida business or create a successful exit strategy, contact Martin at Five Star Business Brokers today for a FREE evaluation of your company.